YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: This indicates that LOAD encountered an error while processing input record number xxxx.

-Action: Refer to the topic MUPIP LOAD Errors in About This Manual section in this manual.
+Action: Refer to the topic `MUPIP LOAD Errors in the About This Manual section <https://docs.yottadb.com/MessageRecovery/about.html#mupip-load-errors>`_.

 ------------------
 LOADBGSZ